Samuel Bowen: North America

-Two weeks after his wedding, Bowen purchased 450 acre of land at Thunderbolt, east of Savannah, where he built a ranch which he called "Greenwich".
+Two weeks after his wedding, Bowen purchased 450 acre of land at Thunderbolt, east of Savannah, where he built a ranch, which he called "Greenwich".
 Funds for the purchase were possibly provided by James Flint, a long-time employee of the EIC in China whom Bowen had met on board the Success back in 1759.
 On his new estate, Bowen began to grow soya beans, then known as "Luk Taw" or "Chinese vetch", from which he made soy sauce and vermicelli noodles.
 He suspected that the sprouts of his plants had antiscorbutic properties that would be of use to the British Royal Navy in their fight against scurvy, research that led to his receiving a gold medal from the Society for the Encouragement of Arts, Manufactures and Commerce in 1766 and a gift of £200 from King George III.
 The following year, Bowen received a patent from the British government for his "new invented method of preparing and making sago, vermicelli and soy from plants growing in America, to be equal in goodness to those made in the East Indies".
 According to the 1805 The American Universal Geography, Bowen also introduced tea from China to Georgia.
 These activities likely brought Bowen to the attention of the American Philosophical Society in Philadelphia, which elected him to membership in 1769.

 Death and legacy

-Bowen died in London, England, on 30 December 1777.
+Bowen died in London on 30 December 1777.
 Two years later, his widow Jane became host to two officers from the fleet of Charles Hector, comte d'Estaing, at Greenwich during the Second Battle of Savannah.
 She supervised the burial of Polish General Casimir Pulaski, who was killed during the battle, "between her mansion and the river".
 Upon her death in 1782, she bequeathed her four children 26 slaves, 15 cows, and two oxen, along with a variety of machines for the processing of sago.